DivneetSingh26/Mario-Game/README.md

 # Mario-Game
-Mario game made using java in Eclipse
+A variation of Mario made from scratch using Java and Netbeans

 - Has multiple different levels with various obstacles, coins and hidden items
 - Has some character power-ups including the giant powerup and the fireball powerup